Developer

 Sign in

-This page provides details about rate limiting for app migration, and can help you understand how to anticipate rate limiting and manage how your app responds.
+This page provides details about rate limiting for app migration, and can help you understand how to manage how your app migration responds to rate limits.

 App migration platform

-When calling app migration APIs we highly recommend that vendors implement exponential backoffs and retries to increase resilience to events affecting API call responses, such as:
+When calling app migration APIs vendors must implement exponential backoffs and retries to increase resilience to events affecting API call responses, such as:

 • Rate-limiting (HTTP 429 responses)